ProgSomel/Data-Structure/01 - Time and Space Complexity/1_2 What is time complexity/notes.md

-# What is time complexity
+# What is time complexity(Depends on loop)

+**Time complexity means in the respect of input, how many operations it is doing**

 **Time complexity does not work on Time it works on stepa or operations**